Chapter One: Genesis

 "Surfraw provides a fast unix command line interface to a variety of popular WWW search engines and other artifacts of power.
 It reclaims google, altavista, dejanews, freshmeat, research index, slashdot, and many others from the false-prophet, pox-infested heathen lands of html forms, placing these wonders where they belong; deep in unix heartland, as god-loving extensions to the shell."

-In 2003, Julian Assange began studying mathematics and physics at the University of Melbourne, but he became increasingly disillusioned.
-After a few years, he quit his degree without graduating.
+As the bombs started falling on Baghdad, Julian Assange had just begun studying mathematics and physics at the University of Melbourne.
+Within a few years he became disillusioned with university life and quit his degree without graduating.
 He was appalled to find, for example, maths department staff working with US defence authorities on a military bulldozer called the Grizzly Plough, which was used on the ground during the Iraq War.

 "The final nail in the coffin was that I went to the hundredth anniversary of physics at the ANU (Australian National University).
 There were some 1500 visitors there - four Nobel prize winners - and every goddamn one of them was carting around, on their backs, a backpack given to them by the Defence Science Technology Organisation.
 At least it was an Australian defence science organisation."